TomElRumi/COVID-19-Social-Monitoring/src/site/getstarted.md

 <h3 id="monitoringtools">Monitoring Tools</h3>

-- [CrowdTangle](https://crowdtangle.com) - Allows you to build lists of Facebook pages and groups to search for content and monitor content getting high levels of engagement.
+- [CrowdTangle](https://www.crowdtangle.com) - Allows you to build lists of Facebook pages and groups to search for content and monitor content getting high levels of engagement.
 - [Tweetdeck](https://tweetdeck.com) - Allows you to monitor multiple searches and lists simultaneously.
 - Google (using "dorks") - Lets you find emerging docs published by sites of interest, and supports site-specific search across YouTube, Facebook, Instagram etc. [Read more about GoogleDorks.](https://exposingtheinvisible.org/guides/google-dorking/)
-- [Various tools](https://www.osintessentials.com/monitoring) to keep track of updates to websites (can be done in bulk)
+- [Various tools](https://www.osintessentials.com/monitoring) to keep track of updates to websites (can be done in bulk).

 <div class="quicknav">
 <a href="#top">Back to top.</a>